icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 - [Habitica](https://habitica.com/) - Habit tracker app which treats your goals like a Role Playing Game.
 Previously called HabitRPG. ([Source Code](https://github.com/HabitRPG/habitica)) `GPL-3.0/CC-BY-SA-3.0` `Nodejs`
 - [Heimdall](https://heimdall.site/) - Heimdall is an elegant solution to organise all your web applications. ([Source Code](https://github.com/linuxserver/Heimdall)) `MIT` `PHP`
 - [Hiccup](https://designedbyashw.in/test/hiccup/) - A beautiful static homepage to get to your links and services quickly.
 It has built-in search, editing, PWA support and localstorage caching to easily organize your start page. ([Source Code](https://github.com/ashwin-pc/hiccup)) `MIT` `HTML5`
+- [Homepage by benphelps](https://github.com/benphelps/homepage) - A highly customizable homepage (or startpage / application dashboard) with Docker and service API integrations. `GPL-3.0` `Docker/Nodejs`
-- [Homepage](https://github.com/tomershvueli/homepage) - Simple, standalone, self-hosted PHP page that is your window to your server and the web. `MIT` `PHP`
+- [Homepage by tomershvueli](https://github.com/tomershvueli/homepage) - Simple, standalone, self-hosted PHP page that is your window to your server and the web. `MIT` `PHP`
 - [Homer](https://github.com/bastienwirtz/homer) - A dead simple static homepage to expose your server services, with an easy yaml configuration and connectivity check. `Apache-2.0` `HTML5`
 - [Jmz HomeProxy](https://github.com/jmztaylor/homelab_proxy) - A simple and clean dashboard for self hosted services. `GPL-3.0` `PHP`
 - [Jump](https://github.com/daledavies/jump) - Yet another self-hosted startpage for your server designed to be simple, stylish, fast and secure. `MIT` `PHP`